 When you start with the “eat” part of the list, it will be more satisfying to eat something you really enjoy.
 If you are not in labor, at least you ate something you like and you can move on with your day with a tummy-full of your particular “comfort food”.
 If you are in labor, then you have eaten something that is fueling your body for the labor.
 It will put you in a good frame of mind if you ate something that is a favorite and you create a positive emotional state.

 The best drink during labor is water.
 Water is a key to staying hydrated and avoiding the slippery slope of interventions.
 A hydrated body has the energy for the work of labor.
 Ample water also allows for effective hormone distribution throughout the body: the chemicals and hormones being made to stimulate and progress labor are able to circulate freely.
+If you have a longer labor, consider an electrolyte replacement: trace minerals added to the water you are drinking, Emergen-C makes a powder, or coconut milk is a "natural" version of sports drinks.

 Dehydration causes a spike in temperature and blood pressure, while at the same time depleting your energy by as much as 30%.
 Can you see that simple dehydration can also be interpreted as the mom being “in distress”?
 Your care team will not want to take a chance of making the wrong call, so they are likely to intervene or suggest drastic measures to “save” mom and baby.